Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Synthetic Spectrum Generation

 Serpent was used to determine the source efficiency of the pebble and collimator.
 Gammas were emitted from the fuel kernels and tallied when they passed through the exit aperture of the collimator at full energy.
 This was simulated for each spectrometer energy.
 As a variance reduction method, the source direction was constrained to a cone created with a semi-aperture based on the collimator length and radius.
 A factor of 2 was applied to this angle to capture other valid pathways without excessively reducing computational efficiency.
 The gamma current was weighted by a correction factor calculated in Equation~\ref{eqn:cone_emission_fraction}, to obtain the source efficiency, $\varepsilon _{source}$.

-This factor is energy dependent because it also captures the effects of self-shielding.
-It leads to the largest reduction in signal.
+This factor is energy dependent because it also captures the effects of self-shielding, and it leads to the largest reduction in signal.
 The source efficiency and the diffraction efficiency as a function of the collimator aperture are shown in Figure~\ref{fig:collimation_study}.

 As the divergence of the source beam decreases, the diffraction efficiency increases, but the source efficiency drops at a faster rate.
 Meanwhile, the range of energies that diffract in the crystal increases with divergence.
 However, the width of the energy band passing through the slit increases much more slowly.
 Thus, it is preferable to use larger apertures to maximize the overall efficiency, while the slit enables adequate energy filtration.
 An aperture of 5 mm was used for all the final designs.